Adobe Lightroom is the industry standard for editing images. It’s clean and simple-to-use interface means you can start editing today.

 Millions of people around the globe have access to our images.
 All this at the click of a button.

-Photographically, the analogue world only had access to film.
-This had to be worked and processed in a dark room.
-First by developing the film, and then by enlarging the negatives onto photosensitive paper.
+Photographically, the analog world only had access to film.
+This needed developing and processing in a dark room.
+Then enlarging the negatives onto photosensitive paper.

-These programs allowed photographers and printers to work fast, efficiently and most importantly; instantly.
+These programs allowed photographers and printers to work fast. they became more efficient.
+The images were instant.

 In short, film cameras turned into DSLRs.
 Gelatin covered silver upon a plastic base turned into microchip sensors.
 And darkrooms turned into Adobe Lightroom.

-Our complete guide will take you through all the tutorial and tips that you need to master editing your photos in Adobe Lightroom.
+Our complete guide will take you through all the tutorial and tips that you need.
+You’ll soon master the editing of your photos in Adobe Lightroom.

-Adobe Photoshop Lightroom is basically a photographic editing software package, that can also act as a library for your images.
-It is a great tool for organising images into folders and collections, for easy accessibility.
+Adobe Photoshop Lightroom is photo editing and file management software.
+It is a great tool for organizing images into folders and collections.
+It makes for easy accessibility.

-Its no-nonsense layout focuses on substance over style and allows you to do 90% of your photographic manipulation quickly and efficiently.
+It follows a no-nonsense layout.
+Substance over style.
+You’ll find it allows you to do 90% of your photographic manipulation quickly and efficiently.

 Why We Recommend Lightroom Vs Alternatives